 7) Boost Physical Health

-Therapy doesn’t just support mental health; it can also have a significant impact on physical health as well.
+One of the more obvious benefits of therapy is that it boosts your mental health.
+But therapy doesn’t just support mental health; it can also have a significant impact on physical health as well.
 When struggling with mental health, it’s not uncommon to experience sleep deprivation, headaches, digestive issues, appetite changes, high levels of stress, and in some cases, a weakened immune system.
 When your mental wellbeing improves, so can your sleep, motivation and energy.